CBID2/TMP-group-docs-assignment/group2-docs/docs/getting-started/introduction.md

 This guide is for:

-- New developers learning JavaScript
+- Data scientists and analysts who want to use JavaScript for data manipulation

-- People working with arrays or numbers who want easier tools
+- Developers who want to use JavaScript for numerical computing

-- Anyone looking for a lightweight library with a “NumPy feel”
+- Anyone who wants to learn about JavaScript-based numerical computing